John A. Gauci-Maistre: Conferences and exhibitions

-Other posts
+Other roles

-John A. Gauci-Maistre served on the boards of the Malta Chamber of Commerce, Enterprise, and Industry formerly known as the Malta Chamber of Commerce and the Malta Trade Fairs Corporation.
-John A. Gauci-Maistre K.M. served also as President of the Maltese – Italian Chamber of Commerce and President of the Casino Maltese between 2009 and 2011.
+Gauci-Maistre has served on the boards of the Malta Chamber of Commerce, Enterprise and Industry and the Malta Trade Fairs Corporation.
+He also served as President of the Maltese–Italian Chamber of Commerce and as President of the Casino Maltese between 2009 and 2011.

-In 2018 he was the organizer of the Malta Maritime Summit.
-The main focus of the Summit was the current European Union Maritime strategy, logistics, security, finance, digitalization, sustainability, and Brexit.

-Sovereign Military Order of St. John Hospitallier
+Recognition

+In 2022, Gauci-Maistre received a lifetime achievement award recognising his contribution to the maritime industry and the development of ship registration under the Malta flag.

+Honours

-In 2000 John A. Gauci-Maistre was also knighted by the Sovereign Military Order of St. John.
+In 2000, Gauci-Maistre was appointed a knight of the Sovereign Military Order of Malta.